-You will be given 30 days free of cost visa. ( no questions asked )
+You will be given 30 days visa. ( no questions asked )

 1 INR = 206 IDR

-We usually withdraw money from ATM and use our forex card while traveling.
+We usually withdraw money from ATMs and use our Forex card while traveling.
 But if you are planning to exchange currency then do it only from authorized shops not just from any random shop.

-At the airport, the charges are too high so try to get one from the local market.
-We bought from a local shop at Sanur.
+The charges are too high at the airport so try to get one from the local market.
+We bought it from a local shop in Sanur.

 – BALI ON BUDGET –

-Flights: Check deals on Air Asia website or you can also compare flights on Skyscanner, Via.com or Kayak.com to name a few.
+Flights: Check deals on the Air Asia website or you can also compare flights on Skyscanner, Via.com, or Kayak.com to name a few.

 – PACKING FOR BALI –